 Emma has been working within the community arts and cultural development sector since the late 90’s.
 Her past experience as an arts worker has been both practical and theoretical and has included management for large scale festivals and events, arts administration for small –medium professional arts based companies and development and implementation of Community Arts Projects both visual and performance based.
 She undertook 2 years travel abroad for professional development purposes working within Edinburgh Festival Fringe, held the position of Arts and Cultural Development Coordinator for The City of Ballarat and formed her own business, Arthur – working as an independent Arts Practitioner specialising in creative management, project development and arts administration.

-Jessica is an emerging Visual Artist who works across two-dimensional mediums including painting, drawing and printmaking.
-She has completed a Masters by Research in Visual Arts and Diploma of Secondary Education at Federation University.
+Jess is an emerging Visual Artist who works across two-dimensional mediums including painting, drawing and printmaking.
+She has completed a Masters by Research in Visual Arts and Diploma of Secondary Education.
 She has exhibited widely with Arthur Gallery and regional galleries across the state and has been a finalist in interstate art prizes in WA and NSW.
 She is an active member of the local arts community working at the University gallery and assisting with local art festivals.

 She has enjoyed the transition from teaching secondary school junior arts, photography and performing arts to workshops at the Arthur studio.
 Developing idea’s with artist’s and seeing them realised in finished art pieces and printed works is a rewarding process to share with others.

-Jessica works in the screen printing and progressive studio.
-For the past two years Jessica has worked within the Arthur studio’s and has previously been involved in the Arthur Board of management and worked as an artist to assist with the creation of Arthur linocuts and printmaking products for markets and the Arthur gallery.
+Jess works in the screen printing and progressive studio.
+For the past two years Jess has worked within the Arthur studio’s and has previously been involved in the Arthur Board of management and worked as an artist to assist with the creation of Arthur linocuts and printmaking products for markets and the Arthur gallery.